 Laptop and desktop computers typically have a three to four year useful life.
 After this period, hardware failure rates increase, performance degrades relative to current software requirements, and security vulnerabilities in older hardware cannot always be patched.
 Planning replacement on a three-year cycle means you can budget for it rather than facing sudden capital expenditure when multiple machines fail simultaneously.

 Use your asset register to identify machines that are approaching end-of-life.
-If you know that 15 laptops were purchased in January 2023, you know that they will be approaching their third year in January 2026 and should be scheduled for replacement.
+If you know that fifteen laptops were purchased in January 2023, you know that they will be approaching their third year in January 2026 and should be scheduled for replacement.
 This is far better than waiting for them to fail and dealing with emergency procurement.
 An IT maintenance schedule template can help you map out these replacement cycles across your entire hardware estate, so nothing slips through without being flagged.

 When planning replacement cycles, consider the total cost of ownership rather than just the purchase price.
 A cheaper laptop that requires replacement after two years may cost more over four years than a slightly more expensive machine with a three-year warranty and better build quality.
+Your asset register should capture the purchase price and warranty end date, which gives you the data you need to calculate these trade-offs over time.

 Software Licence Management